 More and more in our society we find people questioning their authenticity.
-They questioned whether or not they should exposed the core of who they are; and how that will be receive.
+They question whether or not they should expose the core of who they are; and how would that be received.
 Will it get them a second date?, will it help them start or keep a relationship?.
-The more such questions rise, the more people look for answers.
-Unfortunately, many times we search for answers in the wrong places.
-We watch programs that promote only external physicality, and we forget that although physicality is something that is important to some degree; it is not something we can pin down.
-Why do I say this?, because what or who one may find attractive, somebody else might not.
+The more such questions rises, the more people look for answers.
+Unfortunately, many times we search for answers within the wrong places.
+We watch programs which promote external physicality and outrage concepts of beauty.
+Beauty is not something we can pin down….why do I say this? because what or who one finds attractive, somebody else might not.
 So what then?, are we to run around confused and feeling defeated because our media influences and changes its perception of what “beauty” is?.

-Getting back to the documentary I watched.
-It talked about how in this day and age, more and more people are looking for the fountain of youth, spending countless hours and money on gyms , make up and surgery in order to attain a goal that its by definition impossible to attain, “perfection”.
-In their search for perfection, many people have lost the most important aspect of themselves, their authenticity.
+Getting back to the documentary I watched….
+It talked about how in this day and age more and more people are looking for the fountain of youth, spending countless hours and money on gyms , make up, botox and surgery in order to attain a goal that by its very own definition is impossible to attain…“perfection”.
+In their search for physical or spiritual perfection many people have lost the most important aspect of themselves; their authenticity.

-The documentary gave as example the many seminars and books that are out there, to “teach” people how to attract others.
-The interesting part of it is that the majority of those books and seminars focuses on denying your authenticity.
+The documentary gave as example the many seminars and books which are out there to “teach” people how to attract others.
+The interesting part is that the majority of those books and seminars focuses on denying your authenticity.
 They teach people how to “pretend” to be confident.

-If you want to maintain a man’s attention they say, you have got to be a “bitch” (pardon the French!).
+According to them if you want to maintain a man’s attention you have got to be a “bitch” (pardon the French!).

 No wonder more and more couples end up loosing themselves.
 How can you bond with someone if you have to pretend to be someone else?.

-There are many people in this world, and we forget someone will accept us for who we are and others won’t.
+There are millions of people in this world; we forget some will accept us for who we are and others won’t.
 Presently we have made it our priority to be accepted for who we are not, and yet inside we keep desiring to find someone who will accept us for we are.
-How can we achieve that when we keep and follow the advise of other misguided people who are also trying to get as much attention as possible in order to satisfy their ego.
-We have become so disconnected from our own core that our ego has taken over; to the point where our id no longer regulates us in a protective manner.
+How can we achieve that when we follow the advise of other misguided people who are also trying to get as much attention as possible in order to satisfy their false ego?.
+We have become so disconnected from our own core that our unhealthy ego has taken over; to the point where our id no longer regulates us in a protective manner.

 Imagine how freeing it is to be loved without any masks.
-You can just relax and be yourself , and not have to worry that someone will discover your “bad side”.
+You can just relax and be yourself without having to worry that someone will discover your “bad side”.

-In essence the most authentic state; individually or within a relationship; is when a woman or a man embraces who they are.
-When they are loving, and they express it, in whatever way fulfills their spirit, no matter how “weird’ others may find it; those who love you will value it; and that is what matters.
+In essence the most authentic state; individually or within a relationship; is when a woman or man embraces who they are.
+When they are loving and they express it in whatever way fulfills their spirit.
+No matter how “weird’ others may find it, those who love you will value it; that’s what matters!

-I like expressing myself that way; posting poetry, songs, etc, to remind him that I am thinking of him, and that I miss him; that I love him.
-I don’t care if others like it or not, I don’t care if others want to confuse it or not, I don’t care if others find it immature, or annoying.
-I am not in a relationship with them, this is who I am, and how I express myself, and my partner loves me for me.
-So be yourself, do what feels good for you, regardless of who says or thinks what because at the end of the day, its about your happiness not theirs.
-If anyone wants to assume or believe something else, remember that it is a reflection of them, not you.
-So what if my way of expressing myself is considered by others as “quirky”, “immature’, “dorky”, or “weird”, it is me, and that is all that matters.
+So be yourself, do what feels good for you regardless of who says or thinks what, because at the end of the day it’s about your happiness not theirs.
+If anyone wants to assume or believe something else; that it is a reflection of them not you.
+So what if my way of expressing my feelings is considered by others as “quirky”, “immature”, “dorky”, or “weird”; it is me and that is all that matters!

-When we change ourselves, when we pretend to be someone we are not, we change the energetic field, the energetic signature within our body.
-If you are going to change that, let it be for your greatest good, not because you want to please someone.
+When we change ourselves and pretend to be someone we are not, we change the energetic field, the energetic signature within our body.
+If you are going to change that, let it be for your greatest good not because you want to please someone.
 Keep in mind that with pretending comes a lot of stress.
 A lot of people spend countless energy playing games, don’t be one of them…

-Look at the dating game; a lot of women spend countless energy and money on their makeup, and the latest fashions, a lot of men think they have to drive the fanciest cars, and own a lot of things, in order to get prestige and/or someone to love them; we forget none of this is us; but it is a reflection of us.
+Look at the dating game; a lot of women spend countless energy and money on their makeup, and the latest fashions.
+A lot of men think they have to drive the fanciest cars, and own a lot of things in order to get prestige and/or someone to love them; we forget none of this is the real us!

-When we are so busy buying our lives in order to impress others, what we are truly saying is “this is what am worth”, “I have nothing else to offer you but my money, my toys, my outer shell and that is it!”, how about offering who you are at your core?.
+When we are so busy buying our lives in order to impress others, what we are truly saying is “this is all am worth”, “I have nothing else to offer you but my money, my toys, my outer shell and that is it!” how about offering who you are at your core?.

-How about the precious, most beautiful gift of all?, your soul.
+How about the precious, most beautiful gifts of all….your mind…your soul?

-The ability to be real, to show someone else how beautiful living by your own rules can be.
-That is something that no one will take, neither will it change with the seasons or as you age.
-All those other things are nice, but none of it will get you far if you only do it in order to be accepted, if you only do it in order to validate your worth, because no amount of money, fame, or beauty will fill the void that is in your soul, until you choose to take the biggest journey there is; the one inside yourself!.
+The ability to be real, to show someone else how beautiful living by your own rules can be; that is something that no one can take nor will it change with the seasons or as you age.
+All the superficial things or material objects can be nice but none of that will get you far if you only do it in order to be accepted; if you only do it in order to validate your worth.
+No amount of money, fame or makeup will fill the void that is in your soul, until you choose to take the biggest journey there is; the one inside yourself!.

-Let me finish with a quote that I value and respect:
+Let me finish with a quote I value and respect:

 “I RATHER BE HATED FOR WHO I AM THAN TO BE LOVED FOR WHO AM NOT”